BenUCL/Reef-acoustics-and-AI/README.md

 │   ├── boxplots.ipynb
     # Used to read in the results csv containing predictions from the T-CNN and calculates each training runs accuracy.
 Also produces confusion matrix plots.
 │   ├── calc_tccn_acc.ipynb
+    # Code to reproduce supplementary figure 4, containing maps of the study sites using open source base layers (CC BY 4.0 compliant)
+│   ├── plotting_maps.ipynb

 # Scripts for training the VGGish CNN from scratch.
 │── custom_trained_cnn/